5:30–8:30 p.m. Thursday, March 23, 2017

 All times are in Eastern Daylight Time (EDT).

-Event is Open for registration.
-Use the form below to register today.
+Event is Waitlisted.
+Use the form below to join the event waitlist.

 Cooking for one person can be incredibly frustrating, and often results in eating out or pre-packaged single-serving foods, damaging both our health and our pocketbooks.
 Recipes are never written for single-servings, and trying to edit recipes for one can end up wasting lots of ingredients.
 What to do?